 As a result, we now see a new set of considerations driving the design of supply-chains globally:

-- Sustainability of products and services, both societal and environmental, must now be proven; companies must actively consider the societal cost of CO2 production, as well as excessive use of plastics in packaging.
+- Sustainability of products and services, both societal and environmental, must now be proven (or will be obliged to report on it from 2023 onwards as part of the EU’s Corporate Sustainability Reporting Directive); companies must actively consider the societal cost of CO2 production, as well as excessive use of plastics in packaging.
 Brands that do not comply face the risk of a bad reputation in the public eye

 - Quality, which used to be a technical product specification, is now of paramount importance; companies can no longer afford mistakes, under the pressure of social media

-- Resilience has been reprioritised as COVID-19 has clearly exposed the risks of operating a global supply network.
+- Resilience has been reprioritised as COVID-19, container rates, energy prices and labour shortages have clearly exposed the risks of operating a global supply network.

 These developments have fundamentally changed the position of the supply-chain, designating it a key differentiator in customer propositions.